Mastering Search Intent for Effective Lead Generation in SEO

 Navigational intent is the name of the second category of search intent.
 People with this purpose desire to go to a specific website.

-The user may sometimes be unaware of the actual URL or seek a specific page, such as a login page.
+The user may sometimes be unaware of the URL or seek a specific page, such as a login page.
 As a result, these searches tend to contain brand or website names, with additional criteria to help consumers reach a particular page.

 3. Transactional Search Intent